marcoradocchia/beerec-variants/README.md

 # Abbreviated string representation renaming priority

-When using _abbreviated string representation_ of the enum variants, renaming can be applied at both the type level and the variant level.
+To produce _abbreviated string representations_ of the enum variants, renaming can be applied at both the type level and the variant level.
 The abbreviated string representation of each variant is obtained by applying rename strategies following a priority-based fallback approach: